 - Campus Expansion

-With the web and mobile web software development option, you will develop the multi-disciplinary skillset required to solve these and many other problems as you take courses in algorithm development, machine learning and data analysis, database design, web and mobile application development, UX design, and entrepreneurship.
+With the applied computer science option, web and mobile software development, you will develop the multi-disciplinary skillset required to solve these and many other problems as you take courses in algorithm development, machine learning and data analysis, database design, web and mobile application development, UX design, and entrepreneurship.
 This program will provide you with a solid foundation in computer science and prepare you to join one of the fastest moving and exciting areas of technology.

-OSU-Cascades computer science major with option in web and mobile web software development in Bend is a program of Oregon State University's School of Electrical Engineering and Computer Science within the College of Engineering.
+OSU-Cascades computer science major with applied option web and mobile software development in Bend is a program of Oregon State University's School of Electrical Engineering and Computer Science within the College of Engineering.

 The program also offers a minor in computer science.